Why do properties get down valued and is there anything you can do about it?

 In recent years, the property world was arguably very much a sellers’ market.
 Prices kept on rising, providing homeowners with the upper hand.
 So long as the arrows kept on going up, sellers could hold out for better offers.

-But, in the opening months of 2023, we’ve seen house price growth slow.
+But, since the opening months of 2023, we’ve seen house price growth slow.
 In some areas of the UK, house prices have actually gone into reverse.
 This may make sellers nervous, especially with down valuations on the rise.
 They may be keen to try to sell their homes as quickly as possible before prices have a chance to drop further.

 So, how could property investors take advantage as those keen to sell bring their properties to market?